emscripten-core/emscripten/site/source/docs/site/glossary.rst

 	Python
 		Python is a scripting language used to write many of Emscripten's tools.
 The required version is listed in the :ref:`toolchain requirements <central-list-of-emscripten-tools-and-dependencies>`.

-	Java
-		`Java <http://www.java.com/en/download/faq/whatis_java.xml>`_ is a programming language and computing platform.
-It is used by Emscripten for the code that performs some advanced optimisations.
-The required version is listed in the :ref:`toolchain requirements <central-list-of-emscripten-tools-and-dependencies>`.

 	JavaScript
 		`JavaScript <http://en.wikipedia.org/wiki/JavaScript>`_ (`ECMAScript <http://en.wikipedia.org/wiki/ECMAScript>`_) is a programming language that is primarily used as part of a web browser, providing programmatic access to objects within a host environment.
 With :term:`node.js`, it is also being used in server-side network programming.